DS202-at-ISU/lab-1-lab-1-team-10/README.md

 not really familiar with Git so I got struggle a bit to get familiarized with it and tried to memorize many Git syntax.
 On step 12.4, after get used to Git, I had no issues on this part, and everything is great to me.
 On step 12.5, I pushed my team’s updated work to Github.
+On step 12.6, my changes finally appeared on the README on Github and I have no issues with it